Our initial program

 Master of Arts in Theology and Mission

-A Master of Arts in Theology and Mission at ENS will take three years to complete.
+A Master of Arts in Theology and Mission at ENS takes three years to complete.

 Frequently Asked Questions

-How will the COVID-19 pandemic affect the 2021 launch of ENS?
+How will the COVID-19 pandemic affect studying at ENS?

 Our team has been closely following developments related to COVID-19 and its effects on educational institutions and international travel.
-After assessing a wide variety of factors, we have decided to keep our 2021 launch date.
-However, we are closely monitoring the limitations and possibilities of international travel and how that may affect our first residential intensive in Manila in June of 2021.
-We are currently considering several contingencies plans in the event that international travel is not possible for members of our cohort in 2021.
-By the middle of the first quarter of 2021, we will make a final decision and will notify all of our applicants.
+We are closely monitoring the limitations and possibilities of international travel and how that may affect our residential intensive in Manila in June of 2022.
+We are currently considering several contingency plans in the event that international travel is not possible for members of our cohort in 2022.
+By the middle of the first quarter of 2022, we will make a final decision and will notify all of our applicants and students.

 Who should apply?